bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

-# **1.0** Onboarding and Getting to Know the Tools
+# **1** Onboarding and Getting to Know the Tools

-This module will focus on downloading the mozilla environment, setting up SpiderMonkey for development and introducing most tools used during development.
+This module will focus on downloading the Mozilla environment, setting up SpiderMonkey for development and introducing most tools used during development.

 # **1.1** Installation of Mozilla unified and other required tools

 In this module we will be installing, building and testing SpiderMonkey.

 The exact steps in the installation process depend on the operating system.
-Before starting the installation.
-It is recommended to open a terminal and navigating the preferred location for the `mozilla_unified` folder to be stored in the future.
+Before starting the installation, it is recommended to open a terminal and navigate to the preferred location for the `mozilla_unified` folder to be stored.

 We refer the reader to specific instructions as follows: